Today's gel systems combine flexibility, strength, and plenty of profit potential

 Some clients, however, should not have gel nails.
 One of the selling points of gels used for extensions is that the finished nail feels lighter than a liquid and powder or wrap extension, with or without a tip.
 However, gel nails also tend to be thinner, which means they may not satisfy clients who are especially hard on their nails.

-Obviously, gets should never be applied to a client who demonstrates sensitivity to the product or who has an allergy to the ingredients in the gel.
+Obviously, gels should never be applied to a client who demonstrates sensitivity to the product or who has an allergy to the ingredients in the gel.
 It’s always a good idea, prior to servicing a new client, to have him or hell fill out a client card and list any known allergies or reactions to products during pervious services.
 That way, you know ahead of time if a certain product should not be used on the client.

 Artificial nail products, including gels, acrylics, and wraps, should never be applied to nails that show signs of fungus or other infection.
 Infections require the attention of a physician.
 Covering up the problem will, at the very least, make it difficult for a physician to diagnose and, at worst, compound the problem.